Category: Sarah

 20180107 Cousin Sarah

-This entry is part 14 of 17 in the series Journey to Linger
+This entry is part 1 of 6 in the series Sarah

 The last Sunday of the holiday break arrived in a spasm of frost, the world so white and numb that every boot print was a crisp fossil in the garden’s skin.
 Julia came downstairs to find her mother in the kitchen, standing silent at the back door, watching smoke from her own breath curl against the pane.
 She wore her old university hoodie and the expression of a woman already grieving the return to routine.